JDSeiler/nvim-config/README.md

 For example, I might want to switch up my color scheme on my work laptop without having to reconfigure my personal laptop.

+1. Create `lua/config/local.lua`
-Create a file that is a sibling of `init.lua` called `local.lua`, and then add whatever config you want in there.
+2. Add whatever config you want in there

 For example, to reset themes:
 ```lua
 vim.opt.background = "dark" -- or "light" for light mode
 vim.cmd([[colorscheme gruvbox]])